Speculations about the ultimate nature of reality

 -- An information set underlies our universe, where matter and energy has a correspondence to various parts of this underlying information set

 -- An incremental compression of this underlying information is what manifests our universe.
-The continual rearrangement of its matter and energy through natural forces, and steady increase in entropy, is a manifestation of this incremental compression
+The continual rearrangement of its matter and energy through natural forces over space and time, and steady increase in entropy, is a manifestation of this incremental compression